heath3conk/postgresql-on-ubuntu/README.md

 # Miscellaneous Issues
 ## Ruby gems not installing correctly
 If you get an error on bundle install that says "failed to build native extensions"...try `sudo apt-get install libpq-dev`

+## Can't Find Header Files
+If you get an error on bundle install that says "can't find headers for ruby at..." try 'sudo apt-get install ruby-dev'

 # Updating/Upgrading Postgresql
 *I updated my Ubuntu version from 14.04 to 16.04 and got a warning that my postgresql version was out of date.
 It looked like the OS update had given me a later postgres version but parts were still old.
 Specificaly, when I went into psql on my terminal, it said I had "psql (9.5.3, server 9.3.13)" which matched the warning I'd gotten while I was upgrading Ubuntu.*